Veterans' Employment and Training Service, Labor.

 Should Congress appropriate additional funds for this purpose, VETS may consider up to two (2) additional years of optional funding.
 The Government does not, however, guarantee optional year funding for any grantee or sub-awardee(s).
 In deciding whether to exercise any optional year(s) of funding, VETS will consider grantee and sub-awardee(s) performance during the previous period of operations as follows:

-A. The grantee and sub-awardee(s) must meet, at minimum, 90% of planned cumulative goals for Federal expenditures, enrollments, placements into employment, and training by the end of the third quarter; and
+A. The grantee and sub-awardee(s) must meet, at minimum, 90% of planned cumulative goals for Federal expenditures, enrollments, placements Start Printed Page 18682into employment, and training by the end of the third quarter; and

 B. The grantee and sub-awardee(s) must have complied with all terms identified in the Solicitation for Grant Application (SGA), grant award document, and General and Special Grant Provisions; and

 C. All program and fiscal reports must have been submitted by the established due dates and the grantee and sub-awardee(s) must verify these reports for accuracy purposes.

 Applications for funds will be accepted from State and local Workforce Investment Boards, local public agencies, for-profit/commercial entities, and non-profit organizations, including faith-based and community organizations.
 Applicants must have a familiarity with the area and population to be served and the ability to administer an effective and timely program.

 Eligible applicants will generally fall into one of the following categories: